proveskit/fprime-proves/README.md

 A good first step with your new environment is to install new versions of packages available.
 In your WSL terminal, enter the command `sudo apt update && sudo apt upgrade` to install new packages for your WSL environment.

+### Check your environment
+At this point, you should likely have Python 3.12.
+You must have Python 3.9+ to build this repo.
+To make sure your Python version suffices, enter `python3 --version`
 *Note: Your default Python3 installation in WSL may not come with 'venv', a package to create Python virtual environments.
 Enter `sudo apt install python3-venv` to install.

 You are now set to go ahead and clone the repo.
 Clone the repo to your desired location and continue with the rest of the guide.